-It might take you a few attempts to get the sugar to come out nice and even by not over pressing it while lifting the cutter.
+- It might take you a few attempts to get the sugar comes out nice and even by not over pressing it while lifting the cutter.
 Just put back any failed sugar into the bowl and mix again to reuse.

 I left mine for overnight and morning before storing them away into an air-tight container.

-Keep them in a cool dry place and consume them as soon as possible.
+Keep them in a cool dry place and consume as soon as possible.

-Be the sugar cubes for Valentine’s or special occasions, it sure melts the heart of your loved one.
+Be the sugar cubes for valentines or special occasion, it sure melts the heart of your loved one.